input-output-hk/catalyst-forge-docs/architecture/01-core-architecture.md

 13. **Unified Worker service** - Single codebase handling all async jobs with individual persistent caches and Earthly connections

 14. **Dual persistence model** - Argo Workflows for volatile execution state, database for permanent audit trail

+### Ephemeral Messaging Layer

+The messaging plane is intentionally ephemeral.
+All durable state lives in PostgreSQL (audit trail) and S3 (artifacts/logs).
+The messaging layer (NATS) only handles in-flight work, with automatic retry on failure.
+This separation ensures system recovery is simple: lost messages result in timeouts and retries, not data loss.

 ## Shared Concepts